Weifangese Cadence II

 Wang, Z. (2014).
 “Pensive Mechanical Bodhisattva S.” [Online] Available at: [http://wangziwon.com/?p=86]

-This project is dedicated to upholding the principles of diversity, inclusion, and cultural sensitivity.
+This project, whether presented as a work, video, or research article, is committed to upholding the principles of diversity, inclusion, and cultural sensitivity.
 All individuals and communities are represented with respect, recognizing the importance of diverse perspectives and the value that different backgrounds bring to scholarly work.
 Care is taken to approach any references to racial, ethnic, cultural, gender, or other identities with sensitivity, avoiding misrepresentation, stereotyping, or bias.

 In adherence to ethical research standards, this project seeks to promote equity and inclusivity, avoiding harm or exclusionary practices.
 Respect for the rights and identities of all groups is fundamental, and efforts are made to foster a respectful and inclusive environment throughout the work.
 Feedback from individuals and communities represented is valued, with any concerns regarding portrayal or use of content welcomed for consideration.